Patient tower is only the first phase.

 to be completed in Phase II of the project.

-Phase II of the project, which is slated to start this spring, consists of three sub phases.
+Phase II of the project, consists of three sub phases.
 Sub Phase One will provide a stunning new main entrance and an enclosed skywalk that will connect the second level of the parking garage to the second level of the hospital, near the cafeteria.

 The skywalk will provide a canopied walkway for the ground level main entrance area.
 The new main lobby will feature stairway from the second floor, and a beautiful wall of windows to allow in a stream of natural light.
 The revitalized main lobby will provide a more casual, comfortable space for patients and visitors.
 The hospital gift shop and coffee shop will remain in the main entrance, but in different locations.